90sbrain/gartner/README.md

 The code has the following structure:

 -Gartner: base directory
- -- clicks.json: Json file- input file to process
+ - clicks.json: Json file- input file to process
- -- result.json: Json file- output file
+ - result.json: Json file- output file
- -- main.js: Js file
+ - main.js: Js file
- -- index.js: Js file, it is the entry file for the code -- processJson.js: Js file
+ - index.js: Js file, it is the entry file for the code
+ - processJson.js: Js file
- -- package-lock.json
+ - package-lock.json
- -- package.json
+ - package.json
  -node_modules
   - {various folders of node modules}

 PACKAGE INSTALLATION:

 The CODE uses one package JEST for testing the code, to install it run the following command:

 "npm install jest"

-EXECUTING THE CODE
+EXECUTING THE CODE:

 To run this code enter following command on a cmd or terminal:

 "npm start"